Before we go any further with this, let's try to address this question that I'm pretty sure is in your mind right now.

 I hope you found this article helpful and I am looking forward to your comments.

-If you want more simplified (and not boring) grammar lessons, check out the Talk in French grammar book for beginners and for intermediate learners.
-Or you can get both at a lower price by clicking the image below.
+If you want more simplified (and not boring) grammar lessons, check out the French Vocabulary Mastery Course.

 P.S.
 You would be doing me a HUGE FAVOR by sharing it via Twitter, Facebook, Google + or Pinterest.